gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 ##### !question

-Place the following terms in order from less powerful (but often easy to adopt) to most powerful and drives digital transformations:
+Place the following terms in order from least powerful (but often easiest to adopt) to most powerful and drives digital transformations:

 ##### !end-question